adelaykay/adelaykay/README.md

 Web Developer and Designer
 --------------------------

-I’m a mobile app developer based in Lagos, Nigeria, with 2+ years of experience building interactive and user-friendly applications.
+I’m a mobile app developer based in Lagos, Nigeria, with 3+ years of experience building interactive and user-friendly applications.
 I started my journey in web development but have since specialized in creating mobile apps using Flutter.

 *   🌍  Based in Lagos, Nigeria
 *   ✉️  Contact: [adelekeolasope@gmail.com](mailto:adelekeolasope@gmail.com)
 *   🚀  Currently working on [Empyreal Keys](http://empyrealworks.com/projects/empyreal-keys)
-*   🧠  Continuously learning and exploring new tools for mobile app development
+*   🧠  Continuously learning and exploring new tools for software development
-*   🤝  Open to collaborating on innovative app projects
+*   🤝  Open to collaborating on innovative projects

 ### Skills
 <p align="left">